 One very clear study of cognitive tribalism involved a 2014 US national survey of science literacy.
 When asked, “True or False?
 Human beings, as we know them today, developed from earlier species of animals”, 55% of American surveyed answered True.
 But when asked, “True or False?
 According to the theory of evolution, human beings, as we know them today, developed from earlier species of animals”, 81% answered True.

 Adding that one clause added 26% to Americans’ scientific literacy score.
 Why?
 The first version of the question included a hidden test of identity.
 Many US religious groups reject the theory of evolution as an article of faith.
-So the question behind the question was: Whose team are you on?
+So the question behind the question was: Whose team are you really on?
 The second version of the question was a purer test of knowledge.

 We’re intelligent animals who can wear information like a team jersey to signal which side we are on.
 This signalling power may also explain the popularity of conspiracy theories in today’s complicated media environment.
 Conspiracy theories are a highly efficient way to perform an extremely valuable, but often expensive, search: Who can I really trust?
 If you are willing to trust me on this, then I’m also willing to trust you, and atop that strong trust foundation we can do things in our group and as a group that outsiders couldn’t imagine...